damapak/R-apply-levels-to-data-frame/README.md

 # R-apply-levels-to-data-frame
-will go through R dataframe and if all levels are present in preset levels, will covert to ordered factors for numeric calculations
+Will go through an R dataframe and:
+*check the values in each field against preset levels *if all values are present in one of the preset levels, convert to ordered factors for numeric calculations